HydroCAD® Stormwater Modeling - Since 1986

 If you wish to consider the detention effects in the diversion structure, select "Detention Pond" and enter the storage characteristics.
 Otherwise, use the "zero storage" option to neglect the storage effects.

-On the Storage tab, enter each of the outlet devices, setting the appropriate device routing.
+On the Outlets tab, enter each of the outlet devices, setting the appropriate device routing.
 For example, a splitter box feeding two pipes would have two culvert outlets.
 (Note that the pipe sizes do not have to be the same.)
 One pipe would be routed to primary, and the other to secondary.

 If the flow is being split between a pipe and a weir, enter a culvert and a weir outlet, with the weir routing set to secondary.
 If the weir flow is exiting the structure through another pipe, you could model the system with these outlets: